Krasy8/notion-reminders/README.md

 This configuration:
 - Makes reminder notifications stay on screen until dismissed (`default-timeout=0`)
-- Opens your Notion database when you click the notification
+- Opens your Notion database when you **right-click** the notification
+- Dismisses the notification when you **left-click** or click outside it
 - Auto-dismisses the "All caught up" notification after 5 seconds

 **For non-Omarchy users:** If you're using a different notification daemon (dunst, etc.), configure click actions to open `https://www.notion.so/YOUR_DATABASE_ID` in your browser.